AK7iwi/Python-for-Data-Science/module-01/README.md

 ### I) New libraries used
 No new libraries used.

-### II) New built-in functions and methods used
+### II) New built-in functions, methods, attributes used
-- `[start:end]`: Slice notation for extracting sub-sequences
-- Negative indexing: Access elements from end using negative numbers
+No new built-in functions, methods, or attributes used.

-### III) New external functions
+### III) New external functions, methods, attributes used
 - `array.shape`: NumPy array attribute returning tuple of dimensions (rows, columns)
-- `array[start:end]`: NumPy array slicing, returns view of subset

 ### IV) New theory points